 What's with these Li-Ions?

-Nearly all of my torches are designed to work with 3.7v lithium ion (Li-Ion) rechargeable batteries, which are found in almost every cellphone, laptop and digital camera today because they are much more powerful and durable than the batteries sold in supermarkets.
+Nearly all of my torches are designed to work with 3.7v lithium ion (Li-Ion) rechargeable batteries which are found in almost every cellphone, laptop and digital camera today because they are much more powerful and durable than the batteries sold in supermarkets.

 Li-Ions can be recharged hundreds of times, hold their charge for months, are resistant to high and low temperatures, weigh less, are more friendly to the environment, and have no "memory effect".
 To learn more about the difference between lithium ion (Li-Ion) batteries and other chemistries, please go to my FAQ and scroll down to the section on batteries.